 If you like to drink wine but don’t know much about it, then this Beginner’s Guide to Wine is for you!
-Learn about different types of wines, decipher those terms you hear all the time but don’t understand, and go from newbie to expert.
+Learn about different types of wine (red, white, sparkling, and more), decipher those terms you hear all the time but don’t understand, and go from newbie to expert.
+You’ll be able to talk about wine confidently, and choose the perfect wine for dinner!

 There are so many different types of wine, it’s hard to keep them straight.
 But you don’t have to be a sommelier to understand the basics of wine, wine types, and flavors!